jjangga0214/ts-yarn-lerna-boilerplate/README.md

 An example monorepo boilerplate for nodejs.

-This works well, and I've been carefully maintained it.
+This works well, and I've been carefully maintaining it.

 Just clone this!
 Then read and compare with README.